 There are (quite literally) hundreds of videos on how to do this online.
 It’s really simple though and doesn’t take long (even less when you’ve done it a few times).
 Anyway, you can just follow these very simple 9 steps:

 - Most importantly, make sure you have a firm base to shoot from.
 Ideally, you’ll be using a rifle rest.
-I can recommend the Caldwell Deadshot (click to get the current price, which opens in a new window).
+I can recommend the Caldwell Deadshot (click to get the current price).
 It’s cheap, has been around for ages and everyone loves it.

 - You’ll need a target with a pellet trap (ideally) and a safe location to shoot without fear of your pellet going somewhere it shouldn’t.
 You should set this target up 10 yards (30 feet) away from the rifle.
 It should be a windless day (or as best as you can get).

 - If you have an AO (Adjustable Objective) then it should be set for 10 yards.
 This is to cater for parallax errors.

 - If your scope has a zoom, then set it to maximum magnification.

 - Focus the eyepiece until the target is crystal clear.

 - Load a pellet, aim for the center and fire.
 Note where the pellet hits the target (if it hits directly in the center, there’s obviously no need to continue).